 Notre Dame du Haut, Modern chapel in Ronchamp, France.

-The Notre Dame du Haut Chapel stands on Bourlémont hill with curved concrete walls, irregular windows, and a distinctive sloping roof design by architect Le Corbusier.
+Notre Dame du Haut is a concrete chapel on Bourlémont hill with curved walls, irregular windows, and a distinctive sloping roof designed by Le Corbusier.
+The structure rests on massive concrete pillars and combines organic forms with geometric elements that flood the interior space with daylight in multiple ways.

 Location: Ronchamp